yuriy-chumak/ol/README.md

   * or You can manually copy required [libraries](https://github.com/yuriy-chumak/ol/tree/master/libraries) to your OL_HOME or current directory,

 Some libraries can be installed using 'kiss' package manager.
 Usage instruction available at [ol-packages repository](https://github.com/yuriy-chumak/ol-packages).

+### Otus Lisp, Version 2.3 rc1

+New Ol changes have been added to the Master branch:
+ * the build command line has been changed.
+See the "BUILD" section.
+ * fasl format updated:
+   * fasl is fully 32/64 bit independent (32-bit machines can execute 64-bit fasl and vice versa),
+   * numbers encoded as numbers, not as objects,
+   * big endian numbers order changed to little-endian
+   * introduced a new object type 63 - "constructor", constructors are automatically executed by olvm during fasl loading process
+     * if no constructors are found, the vanilla behavior will be used
+     * note: for example the library (owl math) contains a constructor (math-constructor) that recalculates a NaN value which is different under different fpu architectures.

 R<sup>7</sup>RS DIFFERENCES